curator-wik/composer-signature-verified-generator/README.md

 composer dump-hashes
 ```
 A `hashes.sha256` file will be created in each directory with at least one file that
-can be autoloaded.
+could be autoloaded.
 Include these files in your release.
 You may also want to obtain
 corresponding signature files from some signing authority and include those as well.

 ## Usage: Signing Authorities